enblacar/SCpubr/cran-comments.md

-# Submission version 1.1.2
+# Submission version 2.0.0
-More hotfixes to unit tests to use them conditionally.
-A test was missing in the last update and it is rendering all the checks to ERROR.
-This should be fixed now.
+Major rework of the underlying code of the package and visualization.
+Resubmission fixing conditional use of AUCell package.

+If further tests are failing, would it be possible to get further insights on how to test it on my end?
+Because on my side all checks are successful.
+Thanks!

 ## `devtools` R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.